African Peanut Soup

 Method

 Simmer the onion, leak, carrots, tomato, yam, garlic and oil in 1 cup of the broth over medium high heat for 20 minutes.
 Remove from heat and whirr in the food processor.
-Don’t over-process, the soup should not be super-smooth.
+Don’t over-process, the soup should be a bit chunky, not super-smooth.

 Add the chicken, the red pepper flakes, another cup of the broth, and simmer over medium heat another 20 minutes.
 Remove chicken and dice.
 Discard the bones and return the meat to the pot.